EdAlegrid/array-gpio/README.md

 **array-gpio** is a low-level javascript library for Raspberry Pi using a direct register control.

-It maps the ARM peripheral registers in memory using */dev/mem* for PWM, I2C, SPI and */dev/gpiomem* for GPIO control.
+It maps the ARM peripheral registers in memory using */dev/mem* for PWM, I2C, SPI and */dev/gpiomem* for GPIO.

-One of its features is the use of *array objects* for GPIO input/output control.
+One of its features is the use of *array objects* for GPIO input monitoring and output control.

 ### ARM Peripheral Support
 - GPIO